san99tiago/javascript-legend/README.md

 ```

-Good luck and I hope it's useful for you too. :trophy:
+Good luck and I hope it's useful for you too. :alien: